JamesVerley/solution-requirements/README.md

 # solution-requirements
-analysis and planning material for the student marking helper solution
+Analysis and planning material for the student marking helper solution